 Thank you for reading.
-The Something About Mary Every Day In May series continues tomorrow.
+The Something About Mary Every Day In May series will pick back up tomorrow.
 God bless you and may His peace be always with you.

 I looked up one thing in a catechesis given by Pope Benedict XVI to make sure I was right in saying that Jesus offers Himself to the Father until the end of time.
 No, I didn’t know to look for it there, I found it by doing a web search.
 Link below.